Pat Lawlor: Dialed In!

 Lawlor worked on this title for nearly 2 years, citing when it was announced that he was joining the Jersey Jack team that he would have creative freedom again as he did when working on some of Williams designs.
 This third title for Jersey Jack was released in 2017 is its first standard body game, packed with features similar to previous Lawlor titles.
 This theme fits with his existing Whirlwind and Earthshaker! themes as a disaster city, but this time updating it where a rogue cellphone begins causing the havoc.
 This game features a Pepper's ghost illusion that is similar to that used for premium/LE Stern Ghostbusters.
 It also has a built-in camera that takes selfies during the game, and it has Bluetooth that can be used to pair with a smartphone and allow the player to control the flippers remotely using an app.

-Two more machines were designed while working at JJP: Willy Wonka & the Chocolate Factory in 2019, based on the Gene Wilder film Willy Wonka & the Chocolate Factory, and 2022's Toy Story 4 based on the film of the same name.
+Lawlor designed two more machines while working at JJP: Willy Wonka & the Chocolate Factory in 2019, based on the Gene Wilder film Willy Wonka & the Chocolate Factory, and 2022's Toy Story 4 based on the film of the same name.